Research requests in the Data Services Branch

 For a consent-based data request to be approved, you must be able to demonstrate that the study cohort has given informed consent for release and linkage of the data being requested.

-You will be required to provide documentation that you have effectively communicated the scope of the data being requested (e.g. in the consent form or an information sheet), that your cohort has given consent (by supplying SSB with a sample of signed consent forms), and that other data custodians have given approval for data linkage (if applicable).
+You will be required to provide documentation that you have effectively communicated the scope of the data being requested (e.g. in the consent form or an information sheet), that your cohort has given consent (by supplying DSB with a sample of signed consent forms), and that other data custodians have given approval for data linkage (if applicable).

 How long will this take?